 - 1 Art.
-4 (2) of the Optional Protocol to the CRC - 2 Sphere Project, Sphere Handbook: Humanitarian Charter and Minimum Standards in Disaster Response, 2011, 2011, available at: https://handbook.spherestandards.org/en/sphere/#ch004_002 - 3 Office for the Coordination of Humanitarian Affairs OCHA, Humanitarian Negotiations with Armed Groups: A Manual for Practitioners, (New York, 2006).
+4 (2) of the Optional Protocol to the CRC - 2 Sphere Project, Sphere Handbook: Humanitarian Charter and Minimum Standards in Disaster Response, 2011 - 3 Office for the Coordination of Humanitarian Affairs OCHA, Humanitarian Negotiations with Armed Groups: A Manual for Practitioners, (New York, 2006).
 See also James Cockayne, Strengthening Mediation to Deal with Criminal Agendas, Oslo Forum Papers No. 2, Centre for Humanitarian Dialogue (Geneva, 2013).
 Different UN agencies, funds and programmes may also have their own guidelines. - 4 International Labour Organization, Prevention of Child Recruitment and Reintegration of Children Associated with Armed Forces and Groups: Strategic Framework for Addressing the Economic Gap (Geneva, 2007), p.
 27. - 5 UNICEF, Guidelines on the Monitoring and Reporting Mechanism on Grave Violations against Children in Situations of Armed Conflict (New York, 2014), p.
-7 - 6 Interagency Working Group on Unaccompanied and Separated Children, Alternative Care in Emergencies Toolkit, Save the Children (2013), pp. 21-23. - 7Minimum Initial Service Package (MISP) for sexual and reproductive health, https://www.unfpa.org/sites/default/files/resource-pdf/MISP-Reference-English.pdf - 8 UN Office on Drugs and Crime/World Health Organization (2016).
-See specifically section 4.3, Children and Adolescents with Substance Use Disorders. - 9 These principles are drawn from the IASC Guidelines on Mental Health and Psychosocial Support in Emergency Settings. - ${}^{10}Inter-Agency\ Guiding\ Principles\ on\ Unaccompanied\ and\ Separated\ Children\ \underline{https://www.un.org/ruleoflaw/files/Inter-agency\%20Guiding\%20Principles\%20on\%20Unaccompanied\%20and\%20Separated\%20Children.pdf}$ - 11 Accelerated Education Working Group, Guide to the Accelerated Education Principles, revised ed.
+7. - 6 Interagency Working Group on Unaccompanied and Separated Children, Alternative Care in Emergencies Toolkit, Save the Children (2013), pp. 21-23. - 7 Minimum Initial Service Package (MISP) for sexual and reproductive health - 8 UN Office on Drugs and Crime/World Health Organization (2016).
+International Standards for the Treatment of Drug Use Disorders E /CN.7/2016/CRP.4 of 11 March.
+See specifically section 4.3, Children and Adolescents with Substance Use Disorders, pp. 72-77. - 9 These principles are drawn from the IASC Guidelines on Mental Health and Psychosocial Support in Emergency Settings. - 10 Inter-Agency Guiding Principles on Unaccompanied and Separated Children - 11 Accelerated Education Working Group, Guide to the Accelerated Education Principles, revised ed.
 (October 2017), p.
 7. - 12 For additional guidance on the key considerations for training for economic empowerment, DDR practitioners should consult the International Labour Organization's Children Formerly Associated with Armed Forces and Groups: 'How-to' Guide on Economic Reintegration (2010). - 13 UN Office on Drugs and Crime (UNODC), Justice in Matters involving Child Victims and Witnesses of Crime.
-Model Law and Related Commentary, April 2009 - 14 This is in line with Article 40 of the CRC and is emphasized under the Paris Principles. - 15 Article 37(b) Convention on the Rights of the Child, 1989. - 16 Article 9, Convention on the Elimination of All Forms of Discrimination against Women (1979). - 17 OP 30, 31 of Security Council Resolution 2427 (2018) - 18 Fionnuala, Ní Aoláin.
+Model Law and Related Commentary, April 2009 - 14 This is in line with Article 40 of the CRC and is emphasized under the Paris Principles. - 15 Article 37(b) Convention on the Rights of the Child, 1989. - 16 Article 9, Convention on the Elimination of All Forms of Discrimination against Women (1979). - 17 OP 30, 31 of Security Council Resolution 2427 (2018). - 18 Fionnuala, Ní Aoláin.
 Position of the United Nations Special Rapporteur on the promotion and protection of human rights and fundamental freedoms while countering terrorism on the human rights of adolescents/juveniles being detained in North-East Syria (2021). - 19 Convention on the Rights of the Child, 1989. - 20 United Nations Office of Counter-Terrorism, Handbook on Children Affected by the Foreign Terrorist Fighter Phenomenon (2019), para.
-61. - 21 For additional guidance see Guidelines for Justice in Matters involving Child Victims and Witnesses of Crime, 2009. - 22 From the IASC Guidelines on Mental Health and Psychosocial Support in Emergency Settings, (Inter-Agency Standing Committee 2007), p 14-15.
+61. - 21 For additional guidance see Guidelines for Justice in Matters involving Child Victims and Witnesses of Crime, 2009. - From the IASC Guidelines on Mental Health and Psychosocial Support in Emergency Settings, (Inter-Agency Standing Committee 2007), p 14-15.